CodeMaxter/IDBConnection/README.md

 ====

-Add a reference to db.js in your application before you want to use IndexedDB:
+Add a reference to IDBConnection.js in your application before you want to use IndexedDB:

     <script src='/js/IDBConnection.js'></script>

-Once you have the script included you can then open connections to each different database within your application:
+Once you have the script included you can then open connections to each different database within your application simply by instantiating an object of the class IDBConnection:

 ```JavaScript
 var iDBConnection= new IDBConnection();